 - 60% equities (now includes up to 30% foreign assets)

 comprised of individual bond ETFs…read on for revised thinking below)

-I used to hold many bonds in my individual portfolio using bond ETFs but I’ve significantly reduced my bond holdings across registered accounts over the last couple of years.
-I’m almost 100% equities now within my individual portfolio.
+I used to hold many bonds in my individual portfolio using bond ETFs but I’ve reduced our bond holdings to zero over the last couple of years.
+We’re 100% equities now.
 I’ve decided to go this way for two key reasons:

-- One, although dividend paying stocks should never be considered bonds (because they’re not) they can provide bond-like income.
-The basket of 30+ stocks I own from Canada and the U.S. should provide some healthy reliable retirement income.
+- One, although dividend paying stocks should never be considered bonds (because they’re not) they can provide steady income.
+The basket of 40+ stocks I own from Canada and the U.S. should provide some healthy reliable retirement income.

-- Two, I’m fortunate enough to have a defined benefit pension plan at work and because of this, this is my bond asset outside my individual accounts.
+- Two, I’m fortunate enough to have a defined benefit pension plan at work and because of this I consider this pension “a big bond”.
 If you’re lucky to have a defined benefit pension plan you might want to consider more equities in your portfolio.

 There is of course no one-size-fits-all-investing-recipe and because of that I’m not suggesting you sell your fixed-income assets.
 On the contrary, bonds are an important asset class and are critical to investors that don’t have any sort of pension plan or similar fixed income component to rely on.
 Further to that, bonds help level-out portfolios when stock markets tank.
-As I mature my financial acumen and learn to treat all assets as one (broad) portfolio I’m rethinking many financial rules.
+As I mature my financial acumen I’m rethinking many financial rules.
 Every financial rule requires a personal interpretation.